-Headquartered in Switzerland for tax purposes, the chemical giant Ineos (originally called Inspec Ethylene Oxide and Specialities) was the U.K.'s largest privately owned company in 2010.
-32 It operates 65 manufacturing facilities in 16 countries worldwide, including 9 sites in Europe.
-33 The controversial billionaire owner of Ineos, Jim Ratcliffe, has been one of the U.K.'s 10 richest men, owns a "super yacht" and won a confrontational union battle at the company's biggest factory.
-34
+Headquartered in Switzerland for tax purposes, the chemical giant Ineos (originally called Inspec Ethylene Oxide and Specialities) was the UK's largest privately owned company in 2010.32 It operates 65 manufacturing facilities in 16 countries worldwide, including 9 sites in Europe.33 The controversial billionaire owner of Ineos, Jim Ratcliffe, has been one of the UK's 10 richest men, owns a "super yacht" and won a confrontational union battle at the company's biggest factory.34

-In a 2016 BBC interview Ratcliffe sloughed off concerns about environmental safety, comparing these problems to getting a flat tire: "...it is not perfect.
+In a 2016 BBC interview Ratcliffe sloughed off concerns about environmental safety, comparing these problems to getting a flat tyre: "...it is not perfect.
 It is like a puncture in your car - occasionally you get a puncture and occasionally we have an accident in chemicals."
-Ineos also pushed to be exempt from complying with climate fees and policies under Brexit and the fees that polluters pay to support green energy in the U.K. 36
+Ineos also pushed to be exempt from complying with climate fees and policies under Brexit and the fees that polluters pay to support green energy in the UK.

-Ratcliffe, also the primary shareholder of Ineos, is one of the biggest fracking boosters in the U.K. and throughout Europe and is the biggest owner of shale licenses in the U.K.37 In addition to pursuing shale gas in the Sherwood National Forrest in Nottinghamshire, England, Ineos is pressing the Scottish Government to lift its current moratorium on fracking - which is seemingly moving toward a permanent ban.38 two planning decisions in Lancashire and North Yorkshire suggest that the U.K. is getting closer to commercial shale gas exploitation."39 Moreover, there is widespread and growing opposition to fracking throughout the U.K.40
+Ratcliffe, also the primary shareholder of Ineos, is one of the biggest fracking boosters in the UK and throughout Europe and is the biggest owner of shale licences in the UK.37 In addition to pursuing shale gas in the Sherwood National Forest in Nottinghamshire, England, Ineos is pressing the Scottish Government to lift its current moratorium on fracking - which is seemingly moving towards a permanent ban.38

-Drilling and fracking in the U.K. is only in the exploratory phases in some parts of the country.
-But a January 2017 briefing paper by the House of Commons highlighted that the "recent approval of
+Drilling and fracking in the UK is only in the exploratory phases in some parts of the country.
+But a January 2017 briefing paper by the House of Commons highlighted that the "recent approval of two planning decisions in Lancashire and North Yorkshire suggest that the UK is getting closer to commercial shale gas exploitation".39 Moreover, there is widespread and growing opposition to fracking throughout the UK.40

-In 2012, Ineos struck a deal with U.S. companies, including Range Resources and Sunoco Logistics, to become the first European petrochemical company to import U.S. ethane feedstocks.
+In 2012, Ineos struck a deal with US companies, including Range Resources and Sunoco Logistics, to become the first European petrochemical company to import US ethane feedstocks.
 The companies would provide ethane derived from shale gas for an Ineos cracker plant in Rafnes, Norway.
 A year later, Ineos entered into a 15-year contract with the Danish ship operator Evergas, which had the ships built in China.
 In 2014, Ineos secured even more Pennsylvania ethane under an agreement with Pittsburgh, Pennsylvania-based CONSOL Energy.
 It also expanded its agreement with Evergas to increase the number of ships carrying ethane to Rafnes as well as to a facility in Grangemouth, Scotland.